What is a small business loan?

 What are the pros and cons of small business finance?

-- Con - Unsecured loans work well if you are considering a loan for a short term.
-The amount of money you can borrow for your business is relatively low, so if you need to borrow a more substantial sum of money you will be better off choosing a secured loan.
+Unsecured loans work well if you are considering a loan for a short term.
+The amount of money you can borrow for your business is relatively low, so if you need to borrow a more substantial sum of money, you may be better off choosing a secured loan.

 Business Cash Advance:

-- Pro - Business cash advances are a great option if you have a bad credit rating.
+Business cash advances are a great option if you have a bad credit rating.
 Lenders will assess your business based on the number of card sales processed each month.
-This means that a perfect credit score is not necessary providing you are making good revenue each month.
+This means that a perfect credit score is not necessary, providing you are making good revenue each month.

 Revolving Credit Facility

-- Con - With revolving credit, interest rates are higher than those charged on traditional business loans.
-However, this is offset by the fact that you only pay interest on funds when they’re withdrawn, so if used correctly they can work out cheaper.
+With revolving credit, interest rates are higher than those charged on traditional business loans.
+However, this is offset by the fact that you only pay interest on funds when they’re withdrawn, so if used correctly, they can work out cheaper.

 Which finance option is best for my small business?